Forgiveness: The Misunderstood Virtue

 How often should I forgive?

 Jesus was asked this very question by His disciples (Matthew 18:21).
 They attempted to answer their own question by suggesting a limit of seven times a day.
 In my book, such a limit would be quite generous.
-After all, one would have to doubt the sincerity of one’s repentance if they sinned against you more than seven times in a day.
+After all, one would have to doubt the sincerity of a person’s repentance if they sinned against you more than seven times in a day.
 Jesus, however, thought they were not being generous enough.
-He said “I do not say to you seven times, but seventy-seven times” (Matthew 18:22).10 Clearly Jesus is speaking hyperbolically.
+He said “I do not say to you seven times, but seventy-seven times” (Matthew 18:22).14 Clearly, Jesus is speaking hyperbolically.
 His point is not to count confessions, but to demonstrate that we should always be willing to forgive the repentant no matter how many times they sin.

 But, one will rightly object, if someone is sinning against you in the same way over and over again, surely this reveals that they are not sincere nor truly repentant.
 Perhaps, but perhaps not.
 How do we judge one’s sincerity?
 If someone were to say they are sorry in sarcastic tone, that would be a good indication that they are not being sincere in their “repentance.”
 But apart from sarcasm, how could we judge one’s sincerity?
 We tend to presume that their sincerity is proven by never committing that sin again.
-If that were the standard, however, then we should doubt the sincereity of our own repentance toward God.
+If that were the standard, however, then we should doubt the sincerity of our own repentance toward God.
 After all, who hasn’t had to repent multiple times for the same sin?
 In some cases, one can be both sincere and repeat the same sin again.
 For example, if I speak in a disrespectful manner to my wife, she may confront me over my behavior.
 I can recognize my sin and ask for her forgiveness, but still speak disrespectfully to her again in the future.
 The way I speak to her could be an ingrained habit that is hard to break, despite my recognition of it as sinful and despite my best intentions to never do it again.
 I may need her forgiveness many times for the same sin, perhaps even on the same day.
 Repeat offenses alone do not necessarily show that someone is disingenuous about their repentance.
 While one’s repentance could be disingenuous, we should give them the benefit of the doubt unless we have very good reason to believe it is, in fact, disingenuous.

 Is there a difference between mere confession and repentance?